Avivitw/tweeter/README.md

 *Tweeter is a simple, single-page Twitter clone.*

-This project is my solution to this exersize and published by me as part of my learnings at Lighthouse Labs.
+This project is my solution to this exercise and published by me as part of my learnings at Lighthouse Labs.